Captainmango/system-e/README.md

 - [x] Create task for porting configurations
 - [x] Create task for installing languages using Mise
 - [x] Add Docker and sudo group for Docker
-- ~[x] Add Portainer~ We need the docker daemon to be started and booting systemD in docker isn't worth it so we cannot test this
+- [x] ~Add Portainer~ We need the docker daemon to be started and booting systemD in docker isn't worth it so we cannot test this
-- [ ] Set up scheduled testing using Github Actions (run weekly or monthly)
+- [x] Set up scheduled testing using Github Actions (run weekly or monthly)
+- [ ] Set up Git and associated tools (github CLI and Git-town)

 ### basic deps